Sayed94h/acme-web-design/development-strategy.md

 ### Branch

 * Created the branch `start-up`
+* Created a new folder called `css`
+* Created a new file `style.css`
-* Created a new file style.css
+* Created a new folder called `images` within a REAMDE file describing the folder

 ### HTML

-what did you change in the HTML and why?
+1. Added title to index.html
+1. linked the `style.css` file to the `index.html`

 ### CSS

-what did you change in the CSS and why?
+No change

 ## 2. __User Story branch `start-up`